scalar/scalar/documentation/docusaurus.md

 }
 ```

-> Note: If you’re using JavaScript just remove two parts: `: Config` and ` as ScalarOptions`, both is TypeScript syntax and won’t work in JavaScript.

 That’s it, you made it!
 This should render our Scalar Galaxy example on <http://localhost:3000/scalar>.

 ## Alternative: Docusaurus Configuration in TypeScript